Agent Pre-installation Procedures for UNIX

 -

-The account cannot contain any data, must be solely dedicated to the Agent, and the name must not exceed 30 characters.
+The account cannot contain any data, it must be solely dedicated to the Agent, and the account name cannot exceed 30 characters.

 The user profile is replaced during the installation.